...

 Luís Vaz de Camões, one of the major figures of the Portuguese literature and one of the great poets of the West, had the opportunity to sail to distant and unknown destinations.

-The famous national epic, The Lusiads, is the main work of this remarkable writer.
-In this, he narrates the glorious achievements of the Portuguese in verse.
+The famous national epic, The Lusiads, is the main work of this notable writer who narrates in verse the glorious deeds of the Portuguese.
+He was born in Lisbon in 1524 and lost his right eye in a naval battle in the Strait of Gibraltar.

-He docked at Goa for the first time at the age of 30.
-He faced huge storms at the Cape of Good Hope.
-He sailed in the Red Sea.
-He was in Ormuz, in the Persian Gulf.
-On a journey between Macao and India, near the mouth of the Mekong River, he was shipwrecked, saving only himself and the manuscript of The Lusiads.
-In 1567 he embarked on a voyage from Malacca to Sofala, on the island of Mozambique.
-Just over two years later, with 46 years, he returned to Portugal and docked in Cascais onboard the Santa Clara ship.
+At 30 years old he docked in Goa for the first time.
+He faced enormous storms at the Cape of Good Hope.
+He sailed the Red Sea.
+He was in Hormuz, in the Persian Gulf.
+On a voyage between Macau and India, near the mouth of the Mekong River, he was shipwrecked, saving only himself and the manuscript of The Lusiads.
+Meanwhile, in 1567, he embarked in Malacca bound for Sofala, on the Island of Mozambique.
+Just over two years later, at 46 years old, he returned to Portugal and docked in Cascais aboard the ship Santa Clara.

 * Luís de Camões, The Lusiads

-** Sri Lanka, known as Taprobana in ancient times, is an Asian island country, located off the southern tip of the Indian subcontinent.
+** Sri Lanka, known as Taprobana in Antiquity.
+It is an Asian island country, located off the southern tip of the Indian subcontinent.

 Cascais today: tourism, culture, and sustainability